 Children must be age 5 by 30 September of the school year to register for Kindergarten.
 Shots must be up to date.
 Children do not need a physical prior to starting school, but must be scheduled within a week or two.
 If the child is already in the MA school system and has had a physical within the last 3-4 years, then a copy of that physical may be used.
 The school nurse office number is: 781-274-7723.

 Parents may also choose to educate their children at home.
 For a child of compulsory school age, the home schooling program must be approved in advance by the superintendent or school committee of the home district.
 For further information on this option, contact the school superintendent's office.

 Please contact the School Liaison Officer, 781-225-1482, or DSN 312-845-1482 for more information on area homeschooling groups.

 There are numerous private schools in the Boston area, depending on your educational need, where you want to live, and how much you would like to pay.
 You should begin an admissions packet to most of these schools a year in advance as they are highly competitive and, as a result, only about half of the applicants are accepted.
 In some schools the number accepted is as low as one in eight applicants.
 Check the Massachusetts Department of Education website for more information.

 The Greater Boston area has many colleges and universities: Boston College, Harvard University, MIT, Emerson College, Berklee School of Music, and Boston University just to name a few.

 The Education Center at Hanscom is a contracted one-stop location for all of your education and training needs.
-Currently, there are two universities offering courses at the Education Center: Boston University and Park University.
+Currently, there is one university offering courses at the Education Center -Park University.
 Counselors are available to assist you with your education related needs, including help to choose a program, review of your prior credits, and much more.
 Information is also available on Tuition Assistance, Distance Learning, The Defense Systems Management College Eastern Region, CLEP Testing, VA benefits, and CCAF information through the Education Center website.